 - Sipping on Green Tea at least 4 times a day to give a Caffeine Boost is okay?

 She bans all caffeinated beverages except Green Tea.
-Green Tea may contain some healthy antioxidants but most of them are destroyed in the hot water and it contains double the amount of caffeine than Coke.
-Something I’ve learned from Kimberly Snyder’s Beauty Detox is that caffeine affects many critical organs and interferes with several processes in the body.
-It’s very heavy on the liver who has to take care of it.
-And if you’re on a detox, surely you wouldn’t want to tax your liver?
+Green Tea may contain some healthy antioxidants but most of them are destroyed in the hot water and it contains double the amount of caffeine of Coke.
+Caffeine interrupts the absorption of certain nutrients also.

 - Missing vital B vitamins.

-If you barely eat fruit you will not be consuming enough of all the B vitamins that are important for our health and well-being.
+If you barely eat fruit or carbs you will not be consuming enough of all the B vitamins that are important for our health and well-being.
 B vitamins also help the liver to detox.
-If this is a detox, then it’s lacking in proper support. *One of the reasons I added more fruit to this detox was that I noticed in a day that my insomnia problems came back when I ate less than 3 bananas a day.
-I suspect the lack of B vitamins in the detox caused this because they are an important link to body’s ability to rest.
+If this is a detox, then it’s lacking in proper support. *One of the reasons I added more fruit to this detox was that I noticed in a day that my insomnia problems came back.

 - Not enough calories or the calories promised.